softserveinc-rnd/blog/Zephyr_app/Running_Zephyr_on_nRF52840.md

-#Running *Zephyr 2.1.0* on *nRF52840* board using `west` and *Eclipse* on Linux Ubuntu
+#Running *Zephyr 2.5.99* on *nRF52840* board using `west` and *Eclipse* on Linux Ubuntu

 ##Building

-*nRF52840* based board requires `west build` to have board identification set to `west build -b nrf52840_pca10056`.
-Other similar board identifiers for this controller are `nrf52840_pca10059` and `nrf52840_pca10090`.
-Select appropriately according to markings on board, with possible help from <https://docs.zephyrproject.org/2.1.0/boards/index.html>.
+*nRF52840* based board requires `west build` to have board identification set to `west build -b nrf52840dk_nrf52840`.
+There are also other similar board identifiers for this microcontroller.
+Select appropriately according to markings on board, with possible help from <https://docs.zephyrproject.org/latest/boards/index.html>.
 If necessary adjust the version of *Zephyr* on the page and check appropriate board identifier.

 ##Connecting and flashing